 Photograph by Kat Teutsch

-Recipe courtesy Cupcakes, Cookies, and Pie, Oh My! by Karen Tack and Alan Richardson for Food Network Magazine
+Recipe courtesy of Cupcakes, Cookies, and Pie, Oh My! by Karen Tack and Alan Richardson for Food Network Magazine